BlueBrain/nmodl/docs/contents/ions.rst

 ~~~~~~~~~~~~~~~~~~

 Since the common pattern is to only access the values of a particular instance,
 the local copy isn't needed.
-I might facilitate SIMD, but it could be replaces
+It might facilitate SIMD, but it could be replaced
-by local variables, see Figure 2.
+by local variables to save memory, see Figure 2.

 .. figure:: ../images/ion_storage-opt.svg